 We had an inspring interview with Carlo Gualandri.
-His role in the company is being the founder and the CEO in reality but he mentions himself as “Mr. Wolf” who solves problems of any kind.
+His role in the company is being the founder and the CEO.
+But in reality, he mentions himself as “Mr. Wolf” who solves problems of any kind.
 Let’s take an inside look and hear about their success journey.

 The Success Journey

 Soldo is mainly aiming to build the next infrastructure for business expenses processes handling both the banking and the customer support level in all the processes for moving money around.

 Soldo offers a unique service by putting together banking and expense management, which is differentiated than its competitors.
 The multi-user setup features bespoke budgets and rules for each pre-paid card, empowering staff to spend across multiple channels with automation, visibility and insight.

 External growth (users, revenue…) is closely correlated with growth inside the organisation.

 Carlo says there are two ways to address a problem.
 First one is meeting the minimum needs for the business and then getting the validation.
 Aka the lean approach.
 The second one is starting from the hard side of it where you do all at once.
 They went with the latter strategy.

 Soldo’s business strategy was a quite different one where they built up the company from bottom up.
 What Soldo did was creating the foundation – the bank – early on and going forward with the early hiring of 15+ engineers.
 First goal was building the bank.
 Then moving on to launching the software tool on the top of the bank.
 This structured approach led them to manage to get the product market or product-segment fit.
 Today they are running the business with 100+ employees.

 There is a quite interesting growth story Carlo is telling.
 Watch the video to hear the whole interview.

 Listen to the podcast (uncut interview)